Pio Turroni

-Pio Turroni (30 May 1906 - 7 April 1982) was an Italian anarchist and editor of many anarchist publications.
-He fought for the Republican side in the Spanish Civil War as a member of the Confederal Militias.
+Pio Turroni (30 May 1906 – 7 April 1982) was an Italian anarchist and editor of anarchist publications.
+He fought for the Republican side in the Spanish Civil War as a member of the Confederal militias.

 Life

 Family provenance

 Pio Turroni was born into a working-class family at Cesena, a mid-sized city to the southeast of Bologna along the road towards Rimini, in Romagna.
 He was the fourth recorded son of Giuseppe Turroni by his marriage with Virginia Magnani.
 The family was highly politicized.
 His brother, Mauro (born 1891) was a socialist while Luigi Egisto (born 1893) and Urbano (known as Adolfo and born 1900) were committed republicans.